nehajavalagi/nehajavalagi.github.io/posts/_posts/2015-11-25-family-function.markdown

 ---
 title: A family function
-subtitle: "Personification of programming languages"
+subtitle: "Personification of a family of programming languages"
 layout: post
 date: 2015-11-25
 img: functions.jpg